-Prescription Drug Benefit Retail pharmacies (typically up to a 30-day supply) 20% for most prescription drugs Express Scripts network pharmacies offer discounts on prescriptions 40% for most prescription drugs Express Scripts network pharmacies offer discounts on prescriptions Generic Drugs: \$10 co-pay Formulary Drugs: 30% (\$20 min/\$75 max) Non-Formulary Drugs: 50% (\$35 min/\$90 max) If you select a brand name drug (Formulary or Non-Formulary) when a generic is available, you will pay the \$10 generic co-pay, plus the cost difference between generic and brand prices.
-Maximums do not apply.
-Mail order benefit - coverage only for Pre-65 retirees and their covered dependents (up to a 30-day supply - see "Excluded Expenses") Generic Drugs: \$25 copayment for generic Brand Name Drugs: 25% coinsurance for brands when nogeneric is available Brand Name Drugs when generic is Available: \$25 per prescription or refill, plus the cost difference between the brand and generic prices.
-Generic Drugs: 20% (no min/\$80 max) Formulary Drugs: 30% (\$40 min/\$150 max) Non-Formulary Drugs: 50% (\$70 min/\$180 max) If you select a brand name drug (Formulary or Non-Formulary) when a generic is available, you will pay the 20% generic co-insurance, plus the cost difference between generic and brand prices.
-Maximums do not apply.
-Oral contraceptives Not covered, unless prescribed as medically necessary treatment of a diagnosed illness or injury.
-(Oral contraceptives used for family planning or birth control are not covered but are offered at a discounted price.
+Features What You Pay Under the Retiree Standard Medical (RSM) Option What You Pay Under the Retiree Value Plus Option In-Network Out-of-Network In-Network Out-of-Network Travel Expenses Not covered Up to \$10,000 Not covered Non-Surgical Treatments Physician's visits Specialist visits Outpatient mental health care X-rays and lab work Retail prescription drugs Mail order prescription drugs Not covered Covered as any other illness or injury under the Plan Not covered Prescription Drug Benefit Retail pharmacies (typically up to a 30-day supply) 20% for most prescription drugs Express Scripts network pharmacies offer discounts on prescriptions.
+40% for most prescription drugs Express Scripts network pharmacies offer discounts on prescriptions.
+Generic Drugs: \$\\$ Formulary Drugs: max) Non-Formulary Dmin/\$90 max) If you select a brand (Formulary or Non-Figeneric is available, yight generic co-pay, plus to between generic and Maximums do not ap 2 30% (\$20 min/\$75) Orugs: 50% (\$35) d name drug ormulary) when a you will pay the \$10 the cost difference brand prices.
+Mail order benefit - coverage only for Pre-65 retirees and their covered dependents (up to a 30-day supply - see "Excluded Expenses" on page 95) Generic Drugs: \$25 co-payment for generic Brand Name Drugs: 25% coinsurance for brands when no generic is available Brand Name Drugs when generic is Available: \$25 per prescription or refill, plus the cost difference between the brand and generic prices.
+Formulary Drugs: max) Non-Formulary Dmin/\$180 max) If you select a brand (Formulary or Non-Formulary Drugs: Maximums of Non-Formulary Drugs: Maximums of Non-Formulary Drugs: Maximums of Non-Formulary Drugs: Non-Formulary Drugs: d name drug ormulary) when a you will pay the 20% plus the cost eneric and brand o not apply.
+Oral contraceptives Not covered, unless prescribed as medically necessary treatment of a diagnosed illness of injury.
+(Oral contraceptives used for family planning or birth control are not covered but offered at a discounted price.
 See Mail Order Prescription Drug Benefit.)
-Fertility (infertility) medications Medications used to treat infertility or to promote fertility are never covered.
+Medications used to treat infertility or to promote fertility are never covered. are not covered but ar Fertility (infertility) medications iviedications used to treat intertility or to prom ote tertility are never co overed.
 Over-the-counter medication (OTC) Over-the-counter medications are not covered under the retiree medical options.